Weathered pillow lava in the Temagami Greenstone Belt of the Canadian Shield

 Dated at 2.7 billion years old

 As the science of geology has progressed, so has our understanding of the Earth and how it came to be as it is.
 The amount of observational data available has exploded over the last 50 years but that has served mostly to expand on theories postulated previously.
 That said, the previous theories have been expanded through the study of the data and more and more intricate elements in the story have been exposed and come clear.
-At a time when human impact on the planet appears about to cause yet another global extinction event, it would be good if more people were exposed to the basics of it.
+At a time when human impact on the planet appears to be causing yet another massive global extinction event, it would be good if more people were exposed to the basics of it.

 Classic creation stories aside, geologists estimate the present age of the Earth as 4.5 billion years old, give or take a few million years.
 During that time a lot of things have changed... and are still changing.
 Theories abound as to what happened (and how it happened) way back when and, as usual, the nearer to us the object of our study is, the clearer are the lessons contained.
 In the case of Planet Earth, some of the hard lessons began more than 4 billion years ago: geologists have discovered zircons on the surface of Australia that have been dated using radiometric processes to be about 4.4 billion years old.
 Other rocks from the Isua Greenstone Belt in Greenland have been dated at 3.8 billion years old.
 In those days the planet was just barely formed as a discernible rotating ball and the Late Heavy Bombardment was just barely underway (the Late Heavy Bombardment is defined as a large spike in the rate of asteroidal impacts with the interior planets of the Solar System, possibly caused by the movements and orbital adjustments of the larger gas giants).